 Glucosamine joint supplements can be used for a variety of conditions.
 Most commonly glucosamine is used for adjunctive treatment for canine arthritis.
 The most common treatments for canine arthritis include dog-specific non-steroidal anti-inflammatory medications, gabapentin, and joint supplements.
 The most common conditions that glucosamine supplements are used for include:

 The glucosamine dosage for dogs is variable depending on the size of your dog.
 You should consult with your veterinarian to determine the proper glucosamine dose for your dog.
 Most dog glucosamine supplements will have a recommended dose based on your dog’s weight.
 I usually recommend following the instructions on the bottle for the dog glucosamine supplement that you are using.

 I do not recommend giving dogs human glucosamine.
-Since human glucosamine supplements are not formulated specifically for dogs, they can have additives in them that could be harmful to your dog.
+Unlike human melatonin that can be given to dogs, human glucosamine supplements are not canine-friendly.
+They can have additives in them that could be harmful to your dog.
 Xylitol is a common additive placed in medications that can potentially be fatal if ingested.
 I do not recommend giving your dog human medication unless specifically directed by your veterinarian to do so.

 There are many options for joint supplementation for dogs.
 The best joint supplements for dogs contain a combination of various joint protective ingredients including glucosamine, chondroitin, and MSM.
 Here are a few of my favorite joint supplements for dogs.
 The best glucosamine for dogs supplements include:

 It can take up to 2 to 3 months to see the beneficial effects of glucosamine for dogs.
 Some dogs may see beneficial effects sooner than this.
 I started my own dog on Dasuquin, a glucosamine chondroitin supplement, and saw positive effects within 1 week.